ronwagner311/ExaSALE/README.md

 mpirun -n np ../exec/main
 ```
 Where `np` is the number of mpi processes that are being used.\
-In order to run ExaSALE the number of processes in the executation command needs to be similar to the number of processes in the datafile.\
+In order to run ScalSALE the number of processes in the executation command needs to be similar to the number of processes in the datafile.\
 So if you change the number of processes in the datafile **you need to update the number of processes in `run.sh` accordingly**.

 #### Execute on a Cluster